zeurocoin-dev/Zeurocoin/doc/translation_process.md

 Translations
 ============

-The Aspire Core GUI can be easily translated into other languages.
+The Zeuro Core GUI can be easily translated into other languages.
 Here's how we handle those translations.

 Files and Folders